Turf war feared after Syrian rebel leader killed

 Another opposition campaigner, who did not want to be named, said rising conflict among the rebels had harmed their effectiveness, pointing to the failure of rebels to take army bases and airports in Idlib despite months of siege.

 "In a way it is good the rebels are staring at military setbacks," he said.
-"Perhaps now they will realize that they should stop this nonsense and concentrate on fighting Assad."
+"Perhaps now they will realise that they should stop this nonsense and concentrate on fighting Assad."

 (Editing by Will Waterman)